 Tupac plays “Lucky”, a young postal worker and aspiring rapper, who is also trying to raise his daughter as a single father.
 Janet Jackson plays “Justice”, a young hairstylist, whose last boyfriend was shot to death right in front of her, which causes her to be closed off to people, including Lucky.
 He tries to flirt with her when he delivers mail to the hair salon that she works at, but she coldly rebuffs him.
 It turns out that Justice’s best friend Iesha (Regina King) is dating Lucky’s coworker “Chicago” (Joe Torry).
 When Lucky and Chicago need to drive down to Oakland from Los Angeles, so Lucky can hook up with his cousin to work on some rap music, Iesha invites Justice, who needs to go to Oakland for a hair show, to ride with them.

 So what follows is basically a road movie, as they drive along.
 Most of the time, Lucky drives with Justice in the passenger seat, while Chicago and Iesha ride in the back of the truck.
 At first all Lucky and Justice doe is argue, so much so that at one point Lucky even kicks her out of the truck, but Iesha makes them turn around and pick her up again.
-Then Iesha and Chicago get into a physical fight, and Lucky kicks him out of the truck.

 TWO THUMBS DOWN